 “The benefits of arugula for runners is mostly because of micronutrients, antioxidants and phytochemical properties,” Ansari says.
 Equally important to antioxidant, arugula provides phytochemicals and glucosinolates.

-Glucosinolates are sulfur-containing substances, which the body breaks down into compounds that help reduce cancer risk and provide protective health properties, she adds.
+Glucosinolates are sulfur-containing substances, which the body breaks down into compounds that help as there are vitamin K-dependent proteins that play a role in the formation and higher sweat rate.

 5. Arugula Also Serves Up Nitrates

 Beets might get all the nitrate glory, but arugula also contains this compound.
 In fact, one study reports that arugula has the highest nitrate content compared to other leafy greens.
-Although more research is needed, Ansari says, “Nitrates in leafy greens can potentially help lower blood pressure and Health & Injuries by increasing blood flow and enhancing exercise tolerance.”
+Although more research is needed, Ansari says, “Nitrates in leafy greens can potentially help How to Watch Chicago and improve athletic performance by increasing blood flow and enhancing exercise tolerance.”
 So, not only do you reap benefits of arugula for postrun recovery, but you may also gain some advantages in your performance.

 Easy Ways to Add Arugula to Your Diet